T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 \subsubsection{Training Stability}

-To ensure stable training, we implement several key strategies.
-First, we detach $\hat{P}$ from the computational graph during consistency loss computation to prevent the model from learning to distinguish between ground truth and rendered images.

-During 3DGS optimization, there are periods when renders may be unreliable: at the beginning of training and after each opacity reset.
-Following ~\cite{kulhanek2024wildgaussians}, we address this by implementing two key strategies.
-First, we delay the start of \textit{TMP} training until the 3DGS optimization has completed its first 500 iterations, ensuring the initial scene reconstruction has reached sufficient quality.
-Second, after each opacity reset, we temporarily pause the \textit{TMP} optimization for 250 iterations while keep training 3DGS, allowing the reconstruction to stabilize before resuming transient detection.
+During 3DGS optimization, there are periods when renders may be unreliable, particularly at the beginning of training and after each opacity reset.
+Building on ~\cite{kulhanek2024wildgaussians}, we address this by implementing two key strategies.
+First, we delay the start of \emph{RUP} training until the 3DGS optimization has completed its first 500 iterations, ensuring the initial scene reconstruction has reached sufficient quality.
+Second, after each opacity reset, we temporarily pause the \emph{RUP} optimization for 250 iterations while keep training 3DGS, allowing the reconstruction to stabilize before resuming transient detection.
+We also use scheduled sampling technique from SpotLessSplats~\cite{sabour2024spotlesssplats}.

-Prior to bilinear interpolation, we dilate the masks by one pixel.
-This dilation step serves two purposes: it compensates for the coarse feature resolution of the foundation model (which processes images in patches) and helps address imprecise boundary predictions.